vindamle/medicaid-application/README.md

 # Medicaid Tracker Documentation
 ## Installation
 ### Dependencies
-* PostgreSQL 10 or Higher
+* PostgreSQL 10 or Higher.
 * Python 3.5 or Higher.

-Create Virtual Environment and run: 'pip install -r requirements.txt' your terminal
+Create Virtual Environment and run: '''pip install -r requirements.txt'''  in your terminal.